KnapMartin/STM32-UART-Controller/README.md

 ```
 #include "uart_controller.h"
 ```
-1. Init a mutex, semaphore and a queue in global scope
+1. Init a mutex, a semaphore and a queue in global scope
 ```
 osMutexId_t mutexUARTtxHandle;
 const osMutexAttr_t mutexUARTtx_attributes = {